Walk and discover one of the most beautiful countries on Earth.

 Walk details: 8km, 400m ascent

-We start our holiday with a gentle introduction: after a short transfer we enjoy a morning walk along St Olav’s Pilgrim Road above the magnificent river valley of Gudbrandsdalen.
+We start our holiday with a gentle introduction: after a short transfer we enjoy a morning walk above the magnificent river valley of Gudbrandsdalen along a section of St Olav’s Pilgrim Road which was recently featured in The Guardian: Nordic Walking: a pilgrim's route from Oslo to Trondheim.
 We visit a historic hillfort and hear about St Olav and the origins of Christianity in Norway.

 There follows a guided tour to Ringebu Stavechurch, one of Norway’s remaining 28 stavechurches and a visit to the Prestegard or vicarage with its garden and gallery.
 The gallery’s summer exhibition features work by internationally known Norwegian artists.